davidramiro/Marlin-Ai3M/README.md

 - Save with `M500`

 #### Filament change process (manual loading):
+- For printing via SD:
+  - Place `M600` in your GCode at the desired layer
+- For printing via USB:
-- Place `M600` in your GCode at the desired layer or send it manually
+  - Place `M600` in your GCode at the desired layer or send it via terminal
+  - Alternatively: Use `FilamentChange Pause` in the Special Menu
 - The nozzle will park and your printer will beep
 - Remove the filament from the bowden tube
 - Insert the new filament right up to the nozzle, just until a bit of plastic oozes out
 - Remove the excess filament from the nozzle with tweezers
+- For printing via SD:
+  - Click `CONTINUE` on the screen
+- For printing via USB:
-- Send `M108` via your USB host.
+  - Send `M108` via your USB host or use `FilamentChange Resume` in the Special Menu
   - Note for OctoPrint users: After sending `M108`, enable the advanced options at the bottom of the terminal and press `Fake Acknowledgement`

 #### Filament change process (automatic loading):
+- For printing via SD:
+  - Place `M600` in your GCode at the desired layer
+- For printing via USB:
-- Place `M600` in your GCode at the desired layer or send it manually
+  - Place `M600` in your GCode at the desired layer or send it via terminal
+  - Alternatively: Use `FilamentChange Pause` in the Special Menu
 - The nozzle will park
 - The printer will remove the filament right up to the extruder and beep when finished
 - Insert the new filament just up to the end of the bowden fitting, as shown here: